notN33T/random-seed/README.md

-Package random-seed created to simplify process of seeding for database, of for anything else
+Package random-seed created to simplify process or seeding for database, of for anything else